Call for Presentation Proposals

 - Every presenter, lead and secondary, will be required to complete a faculty disclosure form indicating any financial arrangement or affiliation with any organizations that may have a direct interest in the subject matter of the continuing medical education presentation.

-- Reducing bias in assessment and evaluation
+- Improving assessment and evaluation processes

 - Competency-based medical education

-- Health equity and social determinants of health education
+- Health outcomes in practice and education

 - Incorporating anti-racism curricular changes